SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemoryManagement.rst

 You should use a weak reference whenever it is valid for that reference to become ``nil`` at some point during its lifetime.
-Conversely, you should use an unowned reference when you known that the reference will never be ``nil`` once it has been set during initialization.
+Conversely, you should use an unowned reference when you know that the reference will never be ``nil`` once it has been set during initialization.

 ..
 QUESTION: how do I answer the question